-Based on a spectroscopically measured Stark line broadening, the H2O-based fuel ignition produces brilliant light-emitting plasma, an essentially fully ionized gaseous physical state of the fuel comprising essentially positive ions and free electrons.
-The 5800 K blackbody temperature of the Sun and that of the ignition plasma are about the same because the heating mechanism is the same in both cases, the catalysis of H to hydrino.
-The temperature of high explosives is also as high as 5500 K [38-39].
-This is expected if the source of the high temperature is the formation of hydrinos as supported by the observed massive soft X-ray emission and excessive EUV energy balance (Sec.
-IV.6), excessive calorimetrically measured energy balance [7] having an ignition energy of about 5 J and a typical excess energy of about 200 to 300 J per 40 mg solid fuel, and spectroscopic signatures of hydrinos [7,8-14,30-32].
+Based on a spectroscopically measured Stark line broadening, during a phase of the ignition event, the H2O-based fuel ignition produces brilliant light-emitting plasma, an essentially fully ionized gaseous physical state of the fuel comprising essentially positive ions and free electrons.
+The blackbody temperature the ignition plasma was as high as that of the Sun, over 5000 K. Section 4.9 discusses the evidence that a portion of the Sun's power may be from hydrino reactions.
+The temperature of high explosives is also as high as 5500 K [38, 39].
+This is expected if the source of the high temperature is the formation of hydrinos as supported by the observed massive soft X-ray emission and excessive EUV energy balance (section 4.6), excessive calorimetrically measured energy balance [7] having an ignition energy of about 5 J and a typical excess energy of about 200 J to 300 J per 40 mg solid fuel, and spectroscopic signatures of hydrinos [7, 8-14, 30-32].
 Since solar cells have been optimized to convert blackbody radiation of 5800 K into electricity, photovoltaic conversion using solar cells is a suitable means of power conversion of the SF-CIHT generator as confirmed by these tests.
-Simply replacing the consumed H2O regenerated the fuel, and the fuel can be continuously fed into the electrodes to continuously output power.
+Simply replacing the consumed $H_2O$ regenerated the fuel, and the fuel can be continuously fed into the electrodes to continuously output power.

-The SF-CIHT cell power is in the form of light that has the same spectral composition as sunlight but at extraordinary power equivalent to 50,000 times the Sun's intensity at the Earth's surface.
+The SF-CIHT cell power is in the form of light that may have a similar spectral composition as sunlight but at extraordinary power equivalent to 50,000 times the Sun's intensity at the Earth's surface.
 With the discovery of the photovoltaic effect by Becquerel in 1839 and the invention of the first modern solar cell by Chapin, Fuller, and Pearson of Bell Labs, an era of cheap clean energy from the Sun was envisioned for mankind.
 Realization of that vision is enabled by the invention of the SF-CIHT cell that overcomes the impediment of the very low power density of sunlight.
 With advances since its inception, solar cells have demonstrated the capacity to convert light into electricity at thousands of times higher power levels than sunlight intensity.
 Moreover, the cells operate at higher efficiency at the higher versus lower illumination intensities.
 At 50,000 times brighter than sunlight, the corresponding reduction in the area of the photovoltaic converter gives rise to a projected cost of the SF-CIHT generator of about \$100/kW compared to over ten times that for conventional power sources of electricity.
 The safe, nonpolluting SF-CIHT cell uses cheap, abundant, nontoxic, commodity chemicals, with no apparent long-term supply issues that might preclude commercial, high volume manufacturing.
 Applications and markets for the SF-CIHT cell extend across the global power spectrum, including thermal, stationary electrical power, motive, and defense.
 Initial prototypes to generate extraordinary optical power by the formation of hydrinos are already producing photovoltaic generated electrical power.